digital-asset/custom-views/REFERENCE.md

 ### Provide access token to custom-view library

-Application can provide an access token when setting up the clientSetting.
+Applications can provide an access token when setting up the client.

 ```scala
 val clientSettings = GrpcClientSettings